searchwork/nwt-reading/CONTRIBUTING.md

     - Your operating system and version.
     - The version of NWT Reading you are using.
     - Any relevant error messages or screenshots.
-    - The device you are using, physical or emulator, and the android or ios version.
+    - The device or platform you are using (Android, iOS, Linux, macOS, Web, Windows).

 ### Suggesting Enhancements